SoftUni/Programming-Basics-Book-Java-EN/chapter-04-complex-conditions-exam-problems.md

 Printing the result **on the console** can be done at a much earlier stage – during the calculations.
 This, however, is not a very good practice. **Why?**

 Let's look at the idea that our code is not 10 lines, but 100 or 1000!
-One day, printing the result will not be done on the console, but will be written in a **file** or displayed as a **web aplication**.
-Then, on how many places in the code we need to do changes?
+One day, printing the result will not be done on the console, but will be written in a **file** or displayed as a **web application**.
+Then,how many places in the code do we need to do changes?
 Are you sure you won't miss some places?

 <table><tr><td><img src="/assets/alert-icon.png" style="max-width:50px" /></td>
 <td>Always consider the code that contains <b> logical calculations</b> as a <b>separate part</b> different from the part that processes the input and output data.
 It must be able to work regardless of how the data is passed to it and where the result will be displayed.</td></tr></table>